 - Escape Behaviors

 - Excessive licking

 As dogs get older, they become susceptible to both physical and psychological issues that can provoke anxiety.
 One of the is called Cognitive Dysfunction Syndrome, or CDS.
 CDS affects sleep patterns, appetite, and bladder control among many other things.
 These changes can be very disorienting for dogs, leading to anxiety.

 We have explored a number of factors that contribute to dog anxiety.
-In this section, we will consider some of the various treatment methods
+In this section, we will consider some of the various solutions.

 The goal of counterconditioning is to change your dog’s response to a particular stimuli that causes anxiety by replacing anxious behavior with more desirable behavior like sitting or focusing on the owner.